 Because of the contract and ledger-based aspects of Ethereum, a consortium of Fortune 500 companies along with other innovators, developers, and businesses have formed a member-based standards organization known as the Enterprise Ethereum Alliance, “EEA”.
 This organization’s charter is to develop open, blockchain specifications that drive harmonization and interoperability for businesses and consumers worldwide.

 Because of its unique programable blockchain capabilities, Ethereum is best applied to business transaction systems.
 This allows programmers to expand the functional use of Ether to beyond just payments and provides systems for borrowing, lending, or investing your digital assets.
-Of course Ether is well adapted to Cryptocurrency wallets and can essentially facilitate cheap, instant payments as part of the wallet’s suite of services and because of the extensibility of Dapps, payments via mobile phones is easy to provide making it globally available.
+Of course Ether is well adapted to Cryptocurrency wallets and can essentially facilitate cheap, real-time payments as part of the wallet’s suite of services and because of the extensibility of Dapps, payments via mobile phones is easy to provide making it globally available.

 Both Bitcoin and Ether have their place in the cryptocurrency world.
 The established and well-received Bitcoin is here to stay and will continue to be a market leader in transactions, market cap, cross boarder payments while most places are able to accept cryptocurrency choose bitcoin.
 Ether will also continue to grow as the extensible and versatile cryptocurrency for payments, wallets, and other business-like transactions where its programable capabilities will create new methods for transacting.

 There are thousands of cryptocurrencies.
 These two are the market leaders but many of the others provide unique benefits which separate them into specialized payment markets.
 Cryptocurrencies are here to stay and it’s only a matter of time for traditional fiat payment methods to become a thing of the past.